zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 ### Sliding Window Technique

-This technique shows how a nested for loop in few problems can be converted to single for loop and hence reducing the time complexity.
+This technique shows how a nested _`for`_ loop in a few problems can be converted to single _`for`_ loop and hence reducing the time complexity.
 It can be best understood with the window pane in bus, consider a window of length **n** and the pane which is fixed in it of length **k**.

 Applying sliding window technique :